Beez00-creator/Beez00-creator.github.io/projects.md

 ## NDG Security+ Lab: Social Engineering Attack

 ### Overview
-This guided lab focused on understanding how social engineering attacks can be used to compromise systems and bypass traditional security protections in a controlled lab environment.
-The lab simulated phishing and reverse-shell techniques to demonstrate how attackers attempt to gain unauthorized access to internal systems. :contentReference[oaicite:0]{index=0}
+This guided lab focused on understanding how social engineering attacks can be used to compromise systems in a controlled cybersecurity lab environment.
+The exercise demonstrated phishing concepts, payload delivery, reverse shell communication, and post-compromise verification techniques. :contentReference[oaicite:0]{index=0}

 ### Tools & Technologies
 - Kali Linux